Flexible model selection for mechanistic network models

 Our model takes elements from both variants of the ER model.
 The model generates random graphs with a fixed number of nodes and edges just like the second variant of the ER model, but each edge is added one at a time with a certain probability akin to the first variant.
 At each step of graph generation, we select a pair of unconnected nodes uniformly from all such node pairs, and we connect them with an edge with a given probability.
-This process is repeated until the required number of edges have been added.
+This process is repeated until the required number of edges $m$ have been added.
 If the probability for adding each edge was always fixed, then this model would be the same as the second variant of the ER model.
-In our model, instead, there is a base probability $p_{0}$ for edge placement, but two additional mechanisms are included to allow this probability to vary.
-The first mechanism is triadic closure, where should connecting the two selected nodes with an edge close a triangle, then the probability will be increased by $p_{1}$ over the base probability for adding the edge.
-We dub the second mechanism ``triadic closure plus,'' where should connecting the two selected nodes with an edge close more than one triangle, then the probability will be further increased by $p_{2}$ for each potentially closed triangle in excess of one.
-Should the sum $p_{0}+p_{1}+t_{c}p_{2}$, where $t_{c}$ is the number of closeable triangles, exceed 1, it will be interpreted as 1. \textbf{Fig. 3} illustrates these two additional mechanisms.
-Though this model is fairly simple, both its mechanisms can be motivated in social networks.
+Instead, in our model, there is a base probability $p_{0}$ for edge placement, but two additional mechanisms are included to allow this probability to vary.
+The first mechanism is triadic closure: should connecting the two selected nodes with an edge close a triad, then the probability will be increased by $p_{1}$ over the base probability for adding the edge.
+We dub the second mechanism ``triadic closure plus'': should connecting the two selected nodes with an edge close more than one triad, then the probability will be further increased by $p_{2}$ for each potentially closed triad in excess of one.
+Should the sum $p_{0}+p_{1}+t_{c}p_{2}$, where $t_{c}$ is the number of closeable triads, exceed 1, it will be interpreted as 1.
+Figure \ref{fig_3} illustrates these two additional mechanisms.
+Though this model is fairly simple, each mechanism can be motivated by consideration of the domain of application.
 In a friendship network, the first mechanism corresponds to the idea that two people are more likely to become friends if they have a mutual friend, while the second mechanism further increases the likelihood for each additional mutual friend.
-As such, these mechanisms can also be related to the so-called weak ties hypothesis \citep{granovetter1973strength}, and it has been shown, in large-scale communication networks, that a higher proportion of shared friends is associated with greater tie strength \citep{onnela2007structure}.
+As such, these mechanisms can also be related to the so-called weak ties hypothesis \citep{granovetter1973strength}, and it has been shown that higher proportions of shared friends are associated with greater tie strengths in large-scale communication networks \citep{onnela2007structure}.